ocaml/dune/doc/dune-files.rst

   native compute is **experimental**, and requires Coq >= 8.12.1;
   moreover, depending libraries *must* be built with ``(mode native)`` too for this to work; also Coq must be configured to support native compilation.
-Note that Dune will explicitly disable output of native compilation objects when ``(mode vo)`` even if the default Coq's configure flag enabled it.
-This will be improved in the future.
+When no value is given, choose default according to Coq's configure flags (as retrieved by ``coqc -config``).

 Recursive qualification of modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~